thomass171/tcp-22/README.md

 mvn clean install
 ```

 The build should succeed without error.
+If it is the first build, it might
+fail in module 'sceneserver'.
+In this case it might help to just build again.

 After that deploy the software:

 ```
 sh bin/deploy.sh